Actindo-AG/Documentation/DataHub/UserInterface/02f_Languages.md

 - [DELETE]
   Click this button to delete the selected language.
 This button is only displayed, when the checkbox of at least one language is selected.

 The list displays all language.
+Depending on the settings, the displayed columns may vary.
 All fields are read-only.
-Depending on the settings, the displayed columns may vary.

 - *Key*
   Language key.
-The key is required for API access and must be system wide unique.
-This field is read-only.

 - *Language*
   Language name.